Varvara Lepchenko: 2006–2012: Major and Olympics debuts

-2013
+2013: Second French Open third round

 Lepchenko began the year by playing at the Brisbane International.
 She lost in the first round to third seed and eventual champion, Serena Williams.
 At the Sydney International, Lepchenko was defeated in the first round by Ekaterina Makarova.
 Seeded 21st at the Australian Open, she lost in the second round to Elena Vesnina.
 However, in doubles, she and her partner, Zheng Saisai, reached the semifinals where they lost to Australian wildcards Ashleigh Barty and Casey Dellacqua.

 Playing in the Fed Cup tie against Italy, Lepchenko won both of her matches over Roberta Vinci and Sara Errani.
 However, Lepchenko's two wins were not enough as the USA fell to Italy 2-3.
 At the Qatar Open, she retired in her first-round match against Klára Zakopalová due to an upper respiratory illness.
 In Dubai, Lepchenko lost in the first round to Hsieh Su-wei.
 Seeded 22nd at Indian Wells, she received a bye into the second round where she was defeated by Lara Arruabarrena.
 Seeded 25th at the Miami Open, Lepchenko again received a bye to the second round, and defeated Irina-Camelia Begu before losing to fifth seed Li Na.

 She began her clay-court season at the Charleston Open.
 Seeded 12th, she was defeated in the third round by fifth seed Venus Williams.
 Seeded sixth at the Portugal Open, Lepchenko lost in the first round to Svetlana Kuznetsova.
 At the Madrid Open, she upset 12th seed Roberta Vinci in the first round.
 After she was handed a walkover when Julia Görges withdrew due to illness, she was defeated in the third round by seventh seed Sara Errani, in two sets.
 At the Italian Open, Lepchenko lost in the second round to 12th seed Maria Kirilenko, 3–6, 1–6.
 Seeded No. 7 at the Brussels Open, Lepchenko advanced to the quarterfinals defeating Bojana Jovanovski and wildcard Elena Baltacha.
 She was defeated then by eventual champion Kaia Kanepi, in third set tie-breaker.
 Seeded 29 at the French Open, she reached the third round with wins over Mirjana Lučić-Baroni and Elina Svitolina.
 She lost there to eighth seed and last year quarterfinalist Angelique Kerber.